 L.S.
 Miller is a business owner in the fitness and health industry.
 She lives an active life in Toronto, Canada, with her very active Jack Russell Terrier, Lulu.
 She says that wherever they go people fall in love with her little dog’s big personality, so the best way to share Lulu is to write about her.
 Lulu, Are You Going to Sleep All Day?
 Monday is L.S.
 Miller’s first in a series of five books showcasing the adventures she thinks Lulu may very well be enjoying when left at home alone.

 Scott Allen Hill is an artist who for many years worked in the photography industry.

 He lives in Toronto, Canada, with his Yorkshire Terrier named Gizzy.
 “Since I can remember, I loved to draw cartoons,” he says.
 The first book in the Lulu series is Scott's first illustrated children’s picture book.
 It all came about because of Lulu and her owner, L.S.
 Miller.
 “I can’t wait to start drawings for Lulu, Are You Going to Sleep All Day?
 TUESDAY.”

-Hi to Lulu and Maxwell, we always like hearing from our fans.
+We always like hearing from our fans.
 You can reach us at: